SehajCodes/photo-to-minecraft/README.md

 (BIG SHOUT-OUT)

-Filtered all rectangular, animated, and alpha-value(transparency)-containing textures.
+Filtered all rectangular, animated, and alpha-value(transparency) containing textures.
 Top, bottom, front, side and back textures are not not separated because I do not care enough to do so.